 RAN visible QoE measurements are configured to the UE by the gNB, where a subset of configured QoE metrics is reported from the UE to the gNB as an explicit IE readable by the gNB.
 The RAN visible QoE measurements can be utilized by the gNB for network optimization.
 The RAN visible QoE measurements are supported for the DASH streaming and VR services.
 The gNB configures the RAN visible QoE measurement to collect all or some of the available RAN visible QoE metrics, where the indication of metric availability is received from the OAM or the 5GC.
 The set of available RAN visible QoE metrics is a subset of the metrics which are already configured as part of QoE measurement configuration encapsulated in the application layer container.
-The PDU session ID(s) and the QoS Flow IDs corresponding to the service that is subject to QoE measurements can also be reported by the UE along with the RAN visible QoE measurement results.
+The PDU session ID(s) corresponding to the service that is subject to QoE measurements can also be reported by the UE along with the RAN visible QoE measurement results.